GDPR compliance and privacy statement

 If you have any questions about what I do with data or want confirmation on any further elements before agreeing to work with me, please do not hesitate to ask.

 This is an EU regulation and I will be compliant with it as long as the UK remains within the EU.
-It is expected that the UK will implement similar rules upon exit from the EU, and I will update this statement as and when I need to.
+It is expected that the UK will implement similar rules upon exit from the EU, and I will update this statement as and when I need to and will expect my clients to check this statement regularly for updates.

 I am grateful to the ICO for providing detailed information on the GDPR and Kate Haigh for posting on this topic and providing a good model for other editors; all errors are my own and I have researched the topic independently.